benvaljean/benvaljean.github.io/_posts/2007-05-30-Disable_Attachment_Blocking_(Outlook).markdown

 `    [HKEY_CURRENT_USER\\Software\\Microsoft\\Office\\`<version>`\\Outlook\\Security]`

 Create a new string key called \"Level1Remove\" and add the extnsion(s) you wish to allow; seperating them with commas.
+Outlook will need to be restarted for the changes made to take effect.

 ### See Also